raffaelespazzoli/namespace-configuration-controller/README.md

 oc label namespace special-sa special-sa=true
 ```

-## Pod with special permissions
+## Pod with Special Permissions

-Another scenario is pod that need to run with special permissions, i.e. a custom PodSecurityPolicy.
+Another scenario is pod that need to run with special permissions, i.e. a custom PodSecurityPolicy and we don't want to give permission to the dev team to grant PodSecurityPolicy permissions.
 In OpenbShift SCC have represneted the PodSecurityPolicy since the beginning of the product.
 SCCs are not compatible with namesace-configuration-controller because of the way SCCs profiles are granted to serviceaccounts.
 With PodSecurityPolicy, this grant is done simply with a RoleBinding object.